openstack-archive/fuel-plugin-opendaylight/README.md

 Overview
 --------

-This is a proof of concept of the plugin which will install OpenDaylight controller and set it as manager for OVS using ovsdb plugin.
+This plugin will install OpenDaylight controller and set it as manager for OVS using ovsdb plugin.

 * [OpenDaylight controller](https://wiki.opendaylight.org/view/OpenDaylight_Controller:Main) is a SDN controller.
 * [OVSDB plugin](https://wiki.opendaylight.org/view/OVSDB_Integration:Main) implement the Open vSwitch Database management protocol.